Written by Rose Souders

 This section tracks your web traffic from social media platforms.
 If you click on “Social” from the “Channels” section, you can see which platforms are providing the most traffic.
 For example, Facebook, Instagram, and Twitter.

-This section tracks your web traffic from promotional emails send through platforms like MailChimp, Constant Contact, etc. Like the social metric, it does not distinguish between your own emails and traffic from someone else’s promotional email unless you set up further tracking.
+This section tracks your web traffic from promotional emails sent through platforms like MailChimp, Constant Contact, etc. Like the social metric, it does not distinguish between your own emails and traffic from someone else’s promotional email unless you set up further tracking.
+If you’re using MailChimp, you’ll want to utilize their “Google Analytics link tracking” feature to add a campaign UTM parameter to all of your email links.
+This way you will be able to determine traffic from your own emails and which ones performed best.
+You can also use links with UTM parameters in your email setup on any platform.

 Well, there you have it!